Beltre, Helton, Leyland, Mauer inducted into Baseball Hall of Fame - UPI.com

 "As if he was swinging alongside me," Mauer said, his voice breaking with emotion.
 "I hope they are both looking down this afternoon with pride," he said of his grandparents," knowing that all their time and hard work helped me get to this podium.

-Mauer called his mother the "ultimate example of humidity," and credited his brothers with giving him a "thick skin" when they were his first baseball teammates.
+Mauer called his mother the "ultimate example of humility," and credited his brothers with giving him a "thick skin" when they were his first baseball teammates.

 "There's so many people that have had a huge impact on me and helped me reach this point," Mauer said before the ceremony.
 "You want to try to articulate that as best as possible and thank these people."